kmcnaught/kmcnaught.github.io/research.md

   @item1, @item2
 ---

-I am an MPhil student in the Gatsby Computational Neuroscience Unit, working with Maneesh Sahani and Aapo Hyvarinen.
+I am an MPhil student in the Gatsby Computational Neuroscience Unit, working with Maneesh Sahani.
 I am particularly interested in how the brain deals with uncertainty and makes decisions consistent with information theoretic principles.
 My current work explores eye movements within a foveated system from the perspective of information gain.

 # Academic background